What is the AMCAS? [2023 Medical School Application Guide]

 Payment: The final section is where you’ll pay your application fees.

-For students that need financial aid for fees, AAMC offers a fee assistance program.
+For students who need financial aid for fees, AAMC offers a fee assistance program.

 Once your payment is confirmed, your application is officially submitted.